 After the sacrifice of Ikemefuna, Okonkwo does nothing but drink wine, and for two days, he eats nothing.
 Finally, he calls for a boy to sit with him, but his son Noy is afraid and kills his best friend.
 As he looked at his ten years old daughter Ezinma, he wished if she were a boy.

-They informed the two of them of the death of some older adults in the clan.
+The two of them are informed of the death of some older adults in the clan.
 However, Okonkwo soon feels better and believes that his main problem is an unoccupied mind.
-After the ceremony of Obrieka’s daughter’s marriage price, they sit and laugh at white men as they’ve heard of them and never actually have seen them. (white men will soon appear and will destroy their tribes)
+After the ceremony of Obrieka’s daughter’s marriage price, they sit and laugh at white men as they’ve heard of them and never actually have seen them. ( white men will soon appear and will destroy their tribes)

 Summary of Chapter 9: